damilolah/Introduction-to-Machine-Learning/chapter3.md

 As we saw from the example on satisfaction ratings, predicting continuous variables gives results that are not exactly precise.
 So for this example, we will present our results in terms of categories.

-We will divide the whole wage column into 20 categories and create another column called wage_range.
+We will divide the wage column into 20 categories and add another column called wage_range to the Wage dataset.
 Each observed wage will therefore fall under one of these 20 categories.

-A good model will therefore predict the right range of wages a person can earn.
+* A good model will predict the right range of wages a person can earn.

-cut(Wage$wage, b = 20)
+        wage_range <- cut(Wage$wage, b = 20)
+        Wage$wage_range <- wage_range

 *** =instructions
 - Now plot age against wage but this time make the colour based on education.
 - Remove other variables not necessary for this analysis such as health, health_ins, region, race, year, sex, and maritl.
+- Call head() and tail() on Wage to check that our new column has been added.
+Observe that each wage falls within the corresponding wage_range.

 *** =hint
-- Use subset() function to remove these variables
+- Use subset() function to remove these variables as in  `Wage<- subset(Wage, select=- c(logwage, health...`

 *** =pre_exercise_code
 ```{r}